 The establishment of the new office is the culmination of a lot of hard work within ONRSR and the Queensland Department of Transport and Main Roads (TMR), particularly those within the TMR Rail Regulation Unit.

-Leading the new team will be Mark Fernan, who was recently appointed to the role of Queensland Branch Director.
+Leading the new team will be Mark Fernan, who was recently appointed to the role of Director Operations.
 He brings to ONRSR a wealth of practical regulatory experience from his previous position working with the Civil Aviation Safety Authority.

-ONRSR’s Queensland Branch will be located at Level 7, 410 Ann Street, Brisbane and the office phone number is 1800 531 982.
+ONRSR’s Brisbane office will be located at Level 7, 410 Ann Street, Brisbane and the office phone number is 1800 531 982.